 Theodore Roosevelt Maine Heritage Trail - Star #26 - Bible Point/South Aroostook - 1878

-William Wingate Sewall at Bible Point c 1921
+William Wingate Sewall at Bible Point, c 1921

 TRC 560.12-109 Houghton Library, Harvard University

-Update 11-3-2022
+Update 8-11-2025

 I first started researching Theodore Roosevelt in 2010.
-As a volunteer at Seashore Trolley Museum in Kennebunkport, Maine, overseeing the Narcissus project (Roosevelt was a passenger on the Narcissus on August 18, 1914), I felt the need to learn more about Roosevelt's visit to Maine.
-That initial research piqued my curious nature to want to learn more about Theodore Roosevelt.
+As a volunteer at the Seashore Trolley Museum in Kennebunkport, Maine, overseeing the Narcissus project (Roosevelt was a passenger on the Narcissus on August 18, 1914), I felt the need to learn more about Roosevelt's visit to Maine.
+That initial research piqued my curious nature, to want to learn more about Theodore Roosevelt.

-Twelve years later, that seed of curiosity has taken root and blossomed, into the development of what is the: Theodore Roosevelt Maine Heritage Trail: Connecting Maine Communities.Insight throughout the State of Maine is what this trail provides by tracing and describing Theodore Roosevelt's connections with each of these communities.
+Twelve years later, that seed of curiosity has taken root and blossomed into the development of what is the Theodore Roosevelt Maine Heritage Trail: Connecting Maine Communities.Insight throughout the State of Maine is what this trail provides by tracing and describing Theodore Roosevelt's connections with each of these communities.

 Each community is identified with a star with a number or